rakeshravidata/Pudhina/index.md

 Segmented Credit Card Users into different levels of risk based on their probability of defaulting which is based on a deep learning prediction model.
 The data set used for the project was procured from UC Irvine's Machine Learning Repository.
 The model was able to make predictions with an accuracy of 87%<br>

 <span style="font-weight: bold;"> <span style="color:black">6.
 Black Friday Sales Prediction</span> <span style="float: right; "> 2018</span> </span><br>
 Segmented Credit Card Users into different levels of risk based on their probability of defaulting which is based on a deep learning prediction model.
 The data set used for the project was procured from UC Irvine's Machine Learning Repository.
-The model was able to make predictions with an accuracy of 87%<br>
+The model was able to make predictions with an accuracy of 82%<br>

 <span style="font-weight: bold;"> <span style="color:black">7.
-Topic Modelling</span> <span style="float: right; "> 2018</span> </span><br>
+Topic Modelling for Event Identification in Twitter Data</span> <span style="float: right; "> 2018</span> </span><br>
-Segmented Credit Card Users into different levels of risk based on their probability of defaulting which is based on a deep learning prediction model.
-The data set used for the project was procured from UC Irvine's Machine Learning Repository.
-The model was able to make predictions with an accuracy of 87%<br>
+Used Latent Dirichlet Allocation to perform topic modelling and event identification on twitter data for a major baseball league which was used to idenitfy the most trending events from each game <br>

 <span style="font-weight: bold;"> <span style="color:black">8.
-Image Classifier/span> <span style="float: right; "> 2018</span> </span><br>
+Image Classifier to Distinguish Between Fans and Athletes on Twitter Posts</span> <span style="float: right; "> 2019</span> </span><br>
-Segmented Credit Card Users into different levels of risk based on their probability of defaulting which is based on a deep learning prediction model.
-The data set used for the project was procured from UC Irvine's Machine Learning Repository.
-The model was able to make predictions with an accuracy of 87%<br>
+Currently working on an Image classifier that uses Resnet 50 CNN to segregate images in Tweets into fans and athletes.
+The project is intended to help the baseball league identify interests among the fans from a visual standpoint. <br>

 <span style="font-weight: bold;"> <span style="color:black">9.
-Conversion Rate Prediction</span> <span style="float: right; "> 2018</span> </span><br>
+Conversion Rate Prediction - Advertising Tech</span> <span style="float: right; "> 2017</span> </span><br>
-Segmented Credit Card Users into different levels of risk based on their probability of defaulting which is based on a deep learning prediction model.
-The data set used for the project was procured from UC Irvine's Machine Learning Repository.
-The model was able to make predictions with an accuracy of 87%<br>
+Deployed a Machine Learning Model using Random Forest, while working with MiQ Digital, to predict the users that had the highest likelhood of click on an ad or visiting a website.
+The model improved the efficiency of digital marketing campaigns at MiQ.<br>

 <span style="font-weight: bold;"> <span style="color:black">10.
-Insurance Default Rate Prediction</span> <span style="float: right; "> 2018</span> </span><br>
+Insurance Claim Prediction </span> <span style="float: right; "> 2017</span> </span><br>
-Segmented Credit Card Users into different levels of risk based on their probability of defaulting which is based on a deep learning prediction model.
-The data set used for the project was procured from UC Irvine's Machine Learning Repository.
-The model was able to make predictions with an accuracy of 87%<br>
+Built a model using Logistic Regression to predict the likelihood of a customer filing an insurance claim with an accuracy of 83%.
+This helped the insurance firm, Canada Financial restructure and manage their resources more efficiently<br>